DalgoT4D/DDP_backend/Plan.md

 - Only `dbt cli profile` and `airbyte server` blocks will be created to store warehouse information and airbyte server host details.

+- We will also create `secret` block(s) in prefect to store github token if they want to connect to a private repo.

 - We can go away with `airbyte server` block & take the creds from env.
 Since all orgs have the same airbyte server.
 Or we can create a single server block for the entire app.

 - Run git pull command through `ShellOperation` class. `shell_op.run()`.
 To run a shell operation we need